 Starting as an innovation in ICT (Information and Communication Technology) space in 2006, Unified Communications & Collaboration (UC&C) and now Unified Communications as a Service (UCaaS) have become an integral part of businesses.
-Their adoption is primarily driven by enabling quick decision making, improving collaboration across multi-geographic teams, increasing productivity and efficiency.
+Their adoption is primarily driven by enabling quick decision making and improving collaboration across multi-geographic teams, increasing productivity and efficiency.

 SMBs Most Penetrated at 20-25%

 As per Gartner, small businesses (less than 100 employees) have the highest penetration of UCaaS, at 20-25%, as of 2015.
 They are followed by medium businesses (100-999 employees) and large businesses or enterprises (1,000 or more employees) at 10-15% and 5% respectively.

 SMBs are early adopters of UCaaS as they usually do not have the extensive budgets to provide for their own enterprise-level network and dedicated IT teams.
 Here, UCaaS comes into the picture filling in the need of having an efficient communication infrastructure at a low cost while still rendering the cool features that a big enterprise has by maintaining its own communication system.